 Along with computer and network security protocols, a cyber insurance policy is an integral part of your company’s cybersecurity and risk management strategies.
 E-commerce sites are no longer the only businesses vulnerable to attack – every company that stores sensitive data on its systems needs to protect itself against the possibility of any number of potential data breaches.

 Even the relatively simple act of locking your company out of its systems for a few hours can have serious and unanticipated financial and reputational consequences.
-In fact, according to the Canadian Chamber of Commerce, Canadian businesses are losing billions of dollars each year to cybercrime making cyber insurance a must-have for companies that conduct business online or use computer systems in their day-to-day operations.
+In fact, according to the Canadian Chamber of Commerce, Canadian businesses are losing billions of dollars each year to cybercrime making cyber insurance coverage a must-have for companies that conduct business online or use computer systems in their day-to-day operations.

 There are several ways that anyone with computer access and the right knowledge can compromise your company’s data for financial gain.